platform-system-interface/intel_fw/README.md

 `intel_fw` is written from scratch in Rust, allowing for integration with other projects, including a flexible API.

+The [architecture and design](docs/architecture.md) is based on experience.

 ## Development

 To run the CLI via `cargo` directly, remember to add arguments after an extra